ilanakz500/Design-Manifesto/about.md

 ---
-title: About
+title: About ME
 ---

-# About this project
+# About Ilana

 In a word: **Awesome!**